 The department has developed schooling research priorities (PDF 90kB) to provide guidance for students and other researchers who may be seeking ideas for research studies in schooling.

-The Research unit in Policy, Planning and Reporting is responsible for processing applications from external researchers to conduct research in NSW public schools through the state education research approvals process (SERAP).
-The unit manages the assessment process and provides authorisation for research projects.
+The Research team in Policy, Planning and Reporting is responsible for processing applications from external researchers to conduct research in NSW public schools through the state education research approvals process (SERAP).
+The team manages the assessment process and provides authorisation for research projects.

 The department has a responsibility to ensure that research conducted in schools is of benefit, or which justifies the time, and effort required of departmental staff and students and which does not infringe upon the rights or jeopardise the welfare of its students or staff and is capable of producing good quality results.